-The Paycheck Protection Program ("PPP"), established as part of the Coronavirus Aid, Relief and Economic Security ("CARES") Act, provides that the Small Business Administration ("SBA") will pay processing fees of up to 5% to lenders based on the volume of the PPP loans disbursed.
-The fee is based on the balance of each PPP loan outstanding at the time of full disbursement.
-The Company had received processing fees from the SBA of approximately \$23.8 million in 2021 and \$30.2 million in 2020.
-The unamortized balance of these fees on each loan is reported on the Company's balance sheet as part of the loan balance to which it relates and is recognized over the remaining life of the loan as an adjustment of yield.
-The unamortized balances of these fees was approximately \$2.0 million and \$14.5 million for the year ended December 31, 2021 and 2020, respectively.
-Upon notification from the SBA of the amount of the PPP loan to be forgiven the acceleration of recognition of deferred loan fee will occur for the percentage of the loan forgiven.
+The Paycheck Protection Program ("PPP"), established as part of the Coronavirus Aid, Relief and Economic Security ("CARES") Act, provided that the Small Business Administration ("SBA") would pay processing fees of up to 5% to lenders based on the volume of the PPP loans disbursed.
+The fee was based on the balance of each PPP loan outstanding at the time of full disbursement.
+The Company received processing fees from the SBA of \$23.8 million in 2021 and \$30.2 million in 2020.
+The unamortized balance of these fees on each loan is reported on the Company's consolidated balance sheet as part of the loan balance to which it relates and is recognized over the remaining life of the loan as an adjustment of yield.
+The unamortized balances of these fees was \$0 and \$2.0 million for the year ended December 31, 2022 and 2021, respectively.